any-docs/css/content/reference/at-rules/@font-face/src/index.md

 ### Checking if the user agent supports a font

-The following example shows how to check if the user agent supports a font technology using the {{cssxref("@supports")}} rule.
+The following example shows how to check if the user agent supports a font technology using the `@supports` rule.
 The block of CSS inside `@supports` will be applied if the user agent supports `color-COLRv1` technology.

 ```css